-Anti-Corruption Compliance: Avoiding Liability for the Actions of Third Parties

-Nearly every company in today's global economy does business by using a combination of its own employees and third parties to help it perform essential tasks, such as dealing with government officials to obtain permits to do business and perform services, complying with local law and regulation, and moving personnel and goods across borders.
+Anti-Corruption Compliance: Avoiding Liability for the Actions of Third Parties by using a combination of its own employees and third parties to help it perform essential tasks, such as dealing with government officials to obtain permits to do business and perform services, complying with local law and regulation, and moving personnel and goods across borders.
 In today's environment of heightened enforcement of anti-corruption laws, however, every company should be aware that the actions of third parties on its behalf can lead to exposure to major liabilities if those third parties act corruptly in violation of applicable law.